totemo/watson/README.md

     /tag help

+### Screenshot Management

+If you ban players for grief or xray, inevitably you will end up with a large number of screenshots that must be retained until the ban is appealed.
+Watson includes features to make it easier to manage many Minecraft screenshots and to find the ones that pertain to a particular player.

+When the name of the player is known (because Watson saw an "/lb coords" result for that player since the last "/w clear") the screenshot will be placed in the directory .minecraft/screenshots/<playername>/, and <playername> will be appended to the filename, e.g. ".minecraft/screenshots/Notch/2013-02-21_12.47.50-Notch.png".
+Both of these behaviours can be turned on or off using the ss_player_directory and ss_player_suffix configuration settings, respectively.

+When the player name is not known, then by default the screenshot just ends up in .minecraft/screenshots/.
+But Watson can be configured to place the screenshot in a subdirectory based on the current date and time.
+For example, "/w config ss_date_directory yyyy-MM-dd" would put the screenshot in a subdirectory based on the full numeric year, month and day, e.g. 2013-03-15.
+Whereas "/w config ss_date_directory MMMM yyyy" would use the long name of the month, e.g. "March 2013".
+There are many options and they are described in greater detail in the section on the Configuration File.

 ### Configuration File

 Watson's main configuration settings are stored in ".minecraft/mods/watson/configuration.yml".
 They can be changed using the "/w config" command.
 If a setting can be either "on" or "off", omitting a value for it in "/w config" will reverse the current value.